caesarfeta/dot_com/story/sparql_model/sparql_model.md

 I have a :urn.
 That was created automatically.
 It's an internal unique identifier used by SparqlModel.
-It doesn't have to be the only one though.
+It doesn't have to be the only unique identifier though.
 I'm using :symbol as a unique identifier right now.
 I could use :name too or create another attribute for storing a different URN and make that that the unique identifier if I wanted to.
 All I need is to set that attribute's UNIQUE and KEY configuration options.